Network Cost Configuration

 # - "20.0.0.0/8"

-In order to reduce resource usage, Kubecost recommends setting a CPU limit on the network-costs daemonset.
-This will cause a few seconds delay during peak usage and does not effect overall accuracy.
+In order to reduce resource usage, Kubecost recommends setting a CPU limit on the network costs DaemonSet.
+This will cause a few seconds of delay during peak usage and does not affect overall accuracy.
 This is done by default in Kubecost 1.99+.

 For existing deployments, these are the recommended values: